richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 The main page is the `src/index.html` page.
 This has a tag `<app-root></app-root>` in it's `<body>` tag.
 This is replaced by the angular app.

 The Angular app comes from the `src/app` files.
 Most importantly, the `app.ts` file is the TypeScript code for the `<app-root></app-root>` tag.
 In Angular-speak this is a Component as indicated with the `@Component`decorator.
-The selector `app-root`let Angular find this Component and substitute it in place of the `<app-root></app-root>` tag on the index.html page.
+The selector `app-root` lets Angular find this Component and substitute it in place of the `<app-root></app-root>` tag on the index.html page.
 What actually is rendered comes from the `templateUrl` directive which points to the file `app.html`.

 # A List of Swiss Cantons